Dristi123jeet/journey-planner/README.md

 - Offers real-time navigation solutions by identifying the nearest metro station based on the user's location.
 - Provides geographic reference data for users who want to correlate specific locations with metro stations.

-In summary, the MetroStation Locator and Route Planner project offers a robust solution for metro commuters, combining route optimization, nearest station identification, and geographic reference information.
+In summary, the Journey Planner project offers a robust solution for metro commuters, combining route optimization, nearest station identification, and geographic reference information.
 This C++ program empowers users to make informed decisions when navigating urban metro networks.